bayerf42/Lox68k/doc/lox68k.md

 * `case` statement for multiway branch.
 * `break` statement to leave loops early.
 * superclass in class declaration may be any expression evaluating to a class
+* `handle` expression to establish a dynamic exception handler

 ### Omissions